Azure-Samples/cognitive-services-qnamaker-csharp/README.md

 * [Download knowledge base](https://github.com/Azure-Samples/cognitive-services-qnamaker-python/blob/master/download-knowledge-base.cs).
 Download the contents of your existing knowledge base in JSON.
 * [Delete knowledge base](https://github.com/Azure-Samples/cognitive-services-qnamaker-csharp/blob/master/delete-knowledge-base.cs).
 Deletes an existing knowledge base.

-All samples revolve around what you can do with a knowledge base, which is made up of FAQs or product manuals where there is a question and an answer.
+All REST samples revolve around what you can do with a knowledge base, which is made up of FAQs or product manuals where there is a question and an answer.
 QnA Maker gives you more control over how to answer questions by allowing you to train a chat bot to give answers in a variety of ways that feels more like natural, conversational exchanges.

 <img src="https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/media/botFrameworkArch.png" width="700">